 Like most image-editing tools, Image Editor allows you to touch-up and/or enhance the quality of the scanned or imported image.
-However the Image Editor goes on to converts these PC file formats to AFP format, allowing you to work natively with the AFP object at the PC graphic design level, using Infoprint Designer Overlay Editor.
-Specifically, it creates an AFP page segment, which will be uploaded to the AS/400 when the project is saved.
+However the Image Editor goes on to convert these PC file formats to AFP format, allowing you to work natively with the AFP object at the PC graphic design level.
+Specifically, it creates an AFP page segment, which will be uploaded to the AS/400 when the project is uploaded.
 At any time the image may be imported into the AFP overlay.